DANCEOrg/DANCEOrg.github.io-source/Documentation/intialization.md

 ### How to get Jekyll

 *Note: In this tutorial, sudo apt was used rather than other utilities such as cat.
-This turorial was performed on Ubuntu 18.04 and works for 20.04*
+This turorial was performed on Ubuntu 18.04 and 20.04*

 Jekyll is a static site generator that is used for the iris-hep website; this is the website which DANCEOrg is modeling after.